What to Eat Before a Run (Best Foods for Energy & Performance) - 100calsnacks

 Imagine having a snack that takes the guesswork out of pre-run fueling.
 Something light enough to never weigh you down, yet powerful enough to support endurance.

-That’s exactly what 100 Cal Snacks was created for.
+That’s exactly what 100 Cal Snacks was created for, offering 100 calorie snacks that make pre-run fueling simple, controlled, and effective.

 Each bar is portion-controlled at exactly 100 clean calories, designed to keep you energized without the sluggishness that comes from overeating or relying on ultra-processed energy snacks.